 Here are some other posts about Mother’s Day, including other poems:

 This article was posted on Monday, May 5th, 2008 at 8:37 pm and is filed under Countries & Cultures, English, France, French, French Poems, Holidays Around the World, Languages, Mother's Day Poems, Mothers Day, Poems, Poetry.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 6 Responses to “A Mother’s Day Poem That Kids Recite in France”